Try iOS 12 CoreML — Use Machine Learning to Automatically Predict Article Categories, and Train the Model Yourself!

 //

-if #available(iOS 12.0, *), let prediction = try? textClassifier().prediction(text: "Text content to predict") {
+if #available(iOS 12.0, *),let prediction = try? textClassifier().prediction(text: "Text content to predict") {

 let type = prediction.label

-print("I think it's...\(type)")
+print("I think it is...\(type)")

 }